 Stop thinking about in terms of punishing bad behavior.
 If the person’s behaving badly, it’s not just an occasional bad behavior… because we’re all… no one’s perfect.
 But it’s like part of that person’s personality, character, don’t try to change them.

-It’s very difficult to do if, you know men of 3 percent of less chance of, even a pro being able to do that.
-If that person is not looking to change or willing to change and you’re ready to change, then for you to come from the outside and effect change is incredibly difficult if not unethical.
+It’s very difficult to do if you know like there’s a 3 percent or less chance of even a pro being able to do that.
+If that person is not looking to change or willing to change or ready to change, then for you to come from the outside and effect change is incredibly difficult if not unethical.

 That’s just great information, if that person’s behaving badly, great information.
 If they continue to behave badly consistently, frequently, then why the fuck are you still associating with this person.
-Are you that desperate to have friends, get laid that you would compromise your own set of values.
+Are you that desperate to have friends or get laid that you would compromise your own set of values.
 For most guys, yeah.
 That’s why they suck!
-Simple answer.
+Simple answer, there you go.
 Stop thinking in terms of punishing bad behavior, rewarding good behavior.

 Just make sure that you’re… it’s good to know that principles so that you don’t inadvertently punish good behavior.
 Like she comes over brings you some food she made and then and you’re just in a pissed off mood and you’re like you didn’t like that particular soup that she’d made and you just lash out at her.
-Well first of all, you’re a dick but secondly she’s not going to make any food for you and you shouldn’t be surprised if she doesn’t.
+Well first of all, you’re a dick but secondly, you should realize that she’s not going to make any more food for you and you shouldn’t be surprised when she doesn’t.
 It’s like you just kicked a puppy in the face.

 So it is important to understand the basic principle.
-But in terms of like, you get behavior you don’t like, stop looking to punish it.
+But in terms of like, if you get behavior you don’t like, stop looking to punish it.
 Just remove yourself which is a punishment.
-But don’t think of it as a punishment but think of it you living according to your values that you’ve predetermined and that’s why values are very important.
+But don’t think of it in terms of as a punishment, think of it in terms of you living according to your values that you’ve predetermined and that’s why values are so important.
 That’s why in “Limitless”, the first module of “Limitless” I go in incredible depth, I think it’s like a four-hour module… a course, that part of the module.

 Okay, cool!
-I guess the take away is get on “Limitless” or “Invincible” waiting list.
-Really opening up the courses once or twice a year because I do monitor the forum and I give a lot of intensive feedbacks.
-So get on that waiting list.
+I guess the take away is get on the “Limitless” or “Invincible” waiting list.
+We only open up the courses once or twice a year because I do monitor the forum and I give a lot of intensive feedbacks to the members.
+So get on the waiting list.
 If you have any other questions – oh, I’m sure you have questions – so join the private Facebook group, click the link, and join the group and I will see you inside the group.
-You can ask me questions and get your answers, sometimes right away like Bryan and I’ll see you in the group.
+You can ask me your questions and get your answers, sometimes right away like Bryan and I’ll see you in the group.
 Until then, man up!